d-bryan/random-quote-generator/README.md

 - Comments are included in the code.

-I have made sure to be very detailed in my code comments htis way the functions are explained with what they do, the parameters involved.
+I have made sure to be very detailed in my code comments this way the functions are explained with what they do, the parameters involved.
 What is contained in the Object and arrays is also thoroughly explained.
 This way any other individual reading the code will be able to understand it without any issues.

 I also included links ot the wikipedia page as to where i was getting the quotes from and sources of information to build the projects at the top of the javaScript file.
 Please see it below in case you would like to reference.